magento/merchdocs/src/cms/page-builder-tutorial2-blocks.md

 ![]({% link images/images-ee/page-builder-tutorial2-dynamic-block-storefront.png %}){: .zoom}
 _Dynamic block in the storefront_

 This tutorial assumes that you have completed [Tutorial 1: Simple Page]({% link cms/page-builder-tutorial1-simple-page.md %}), including the prerequisites and downloaded sample files.

-In Part 1 of this tutorial, you will create a simple block, and add it to the page that you created in the first tutorial.
-In Part 2, you will create a dynamic block with a price rule promotion that appears only to members of a specific customer segment.
-In Part 3, you will add the dynamic block that you created to the page.
-In Part 4, you will edit a dynamic block that is live in your store.

 Follow parts 1, 2, 3, and 4 of this tutorial in order.

+{:.bs-callout-info}
+This tutorial is updated to reflect recent changes to the Page Builder workspace in Magento 2.4.1.
+If you are using an earlier Magento Commerce release, use the Page Builder tutorials included in the [Magento 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Part 1: Create a simple block